Kennedy Space Center Tickets

 - Kennedy Space Center Bus Tour - Access the restricted areas of NASA's Kennedy Space Center to see operational facilities for the history and future of American spaceflight.

-Why we love it!?
+Why do we love it!?

-Kennedy Space Centre tickets provide the perfect accompaniment to the all-out action of the theme parks, providing a bit of stimulation for the old grey matter and leaving you with a real sense of awe.
+Kennedy Space Center tickets provide the perfect accompaniment to the all-out action of the theme parks, providing a bit of stimulation for the old grey matter and leaving you with a real sense of awe.
 It is an educational experience for kids and adults alike, but this is never at the expense of a bit of fun.